lunchbag/hugo-blog/content/posts/fukuoka.md

 Our time has been split between working on our personal programming projects, continuing our contracting work, keeping up our fitness regimen, learning Japanese, and anything food-related such as cooking at home and seeking out restaurants.
 These are precisely the goals we set out for ourselves before we left home.

-We have not seen a lot of the tourist spots, local attractions and have only managed to take 2 day trips out of the city so far (Itoshima x2 and Yanagawa).
+We have not seen a lot of the tourist spots, local attractions and have only managed to take 3 day trips out of the city so far (Itoshima x2 and Yanagawa).
 Although we do take the effort to take days off from our routine to explore, our goal in Fukuoka is not to vacation, but to see how well we can integrate!
-We wanted to see if we are able to be just as, if not more, productive in a foreign environment while preserving our values (staying financial lean and physically healthy) and personal goals (fitness, cooking, etc), thereby proving that this lifestyle could be sustainable to repeat in the future– our ultimate goal.
+We wanted to see if we are able to be just as, if not more, productive in a foreign environment while preserving our values (staying financial lean and physically healthy) and personal goals (fitness, cooking, programming, etc), thereby proving that this lifestyle could be sustainable to repeat in the future– our ultimate goal.

 That being said, our first month in Fukuoka has definitely been an adventure.
-We ate new and amazing food, learned a lot of surprising new things, struggled a ton, and had small language barrier wins.

 Below is a small sample of a few anecdotes we find interesting!
 (Side note: not much specific foods and language stuff mentioned here; I'm saving most of that for another blog post!)

 # What's awesome